joefg/np/README.md

 This is a very simple shell script, so you should install it somewhere your shell can see it.

-I used `cp np.sh /usr/local/bin/np`, which works for Arch, but your actual location may be different.
+I used `cp np /usr/local/bin/np`, which works for Arch, but your actual location may be different.
 As a rule of thumb, you will want to keep it in your `$PATH`.
 To see where that is, you should run `echo $PATH` to get a list of the path directories available to your shell.

 ## Dependencies